ant0/ctf_writeups/2018_metasploit_community_ctf/ubuntu/5_of_spades/solution.md

 # 5 of Spades - port 9021

+There was a webservice here with seemingly nothing on it.
 I was doing some enum and found it by searching by file extension.

 ```
 dirb http://172.16.4.85:9021 /usr/share/wordlists/dirb/big.txt -X .png